open-resources/physics_bank/content/public/007.Momentum and Impulse/Conservation of Momentum/Ball Bouncing off Wall/ball_bouncing_off_wall.md

 ## Part 2

-If the ball is in contact with the wall for 0.200 s, what is the average force that the wall exerts on the ball during the collision?
+If the ball is in contact with the wall for {{ params.t }} s, what is the average force that the wall exerts on the ball during the collision?

 ### Answer Section